FuryFight3r/ScrappingSimulator/README.md

 # Scrapping Simulator

-This is the official Git repository / issue tracker for DefectGamings Scrapping Simulator.
+This is the official Git repository / Issue tracker for DefectGamings Scrapping Simulator.

 ## Bug Reports